rwblokzijl/Msc-thesis-EuroToken/thesis.md

 distributed currency that has the features necessary to serve the payment needs of the entire eurozone.

-In this section we go over the three main contributions EuroToken makes, their limitations and their possibilities for improvement.
+In this chapter we go over the three main contributions EuroToken makes, their limitations and their possibilities for improvement.
 We then more generally discuss the ability of EuroToken to conform to the requirements set forward by the ECB and what issues are still left to address.